Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: The Proposed Quantum-Brain Approach

 \subsection{Input Modeling}

 Let $X_\text{image} \in \mathbb{R}^{H \times W \times 3}$ and $\mathbf{x} \in \mathbb{R}^{C}$ be an image and its corresponding fMRI voxels where $H$, $W$, and $C$ is the height and width of the image and the number of voxels in the fMRI.
 An fMRI voxel encoder is applied to extract the features $\mathbf{p} \in \mathbb{R}^D$ of $\textbf{x}$ and learn to align the extracted features to the high-level features $\mathbf{t} \in \mathbb{R}^D$ of $X_\text{image}$ for the semantic understanding, where $D$ is the dimension of the semantic features.
-In this work, we use CLIP ViT-L/14 \cite{radford2021learning} to build the semantic feature space of the images since the CLIP image encoders are trained to maximize the similarity with text captions of the images.
+In this work, we utilize CLIP ViT-L/14 \cite{radford2021learning} to construct the semantic feature space of the images, as the CLIP image encoders are trained to maximize the similarity with text captions of the images.